trimstray/the-book-of-secret-knowledge/README.md

 - they know very nasty piece of code like a fork bombs
 - they can make dd is not a disk destroyer
 - they know that `#!/usr/bin/env bash` superior to `#!/bin/bash`
-- they know that `su -` logs you in completely as root
+- they know that `su -` logs in completely as root
-- they are total badasses
 - they love the old admin nix-world school

 ## Ninja Admins Collection